Carbon price: Carbon pricing and economic growth

-Economic views on carbon pricing
+Advantages and disadvantages

 In late 2013, William Nordhaus, president of the American Economic Association, published The Climate Casino, which culminates in a description of an international "carbon price regime".
 Such a regime would require national commitments to a carbon price, but not to a specific policy.
 Carbon taxes, caps, and hybrid schemes could all be used to satisfy such a commitment.
 At the same time Martin Weitzman, a leading climate economist at Harvard, published a theoretical study arguing that such a regime would make it far easier to reach an international agreement, while a focus on national targets would continue to make it nearly impossible.
 Nordhaus also makes this argument, but less formally.

 Similar views have previously been discussed by Joseph Stiglitz and have previously appeared in a number of papers.
 The price-commitment view appears to have gained major support from independent positions taken by the World Bank and the International Monetary Fund (IMF).

 The "Economists' Statement on Climate Change" was signed by over 2500 economists including nine Nobel Laureates in 1997.
 This statement summarizes the economic case for carbon pricing as follows:The most efficient approach to slowing climate change is through market-based policies.
 In order for the world to achieve its climatic objectives at minimum cost, a cooperative approach among nations is required – such as an international emissions trading agreement.
 The United States and other nations can most efficiently implement their climate policies through market mechanisms, such as carbon taxes or the auction of emissions permits.This statement argues that carbon pricing is a "market mechanism" in contrast to renewable subsidies or direct regulation of individual sources of carbon emissions and hence is the way that the "United States and other nations can most efficiently implement their climate policies."

 Carbon offsets for individuals and businesses may also be purchased through carbon offset retailers like Carbonfund.org Foundation.